dalerank/imspinner/README.md

 # shape spinners

-`imspinner_shapes.h` adds a family of **shape**-morphing spinners, triangles, discs and arrows that fold, tumble, skew and spin).
+`imspinner_shapes.h` adds a family of **shape**-morphing spinners — squares, triangles, discs and arrows that fold, tumble, skew and spin.
 They are kept out of `imspinner.h` and surface under the **Shapes** tab of the demo gallery.
 Each one shares the standard signature `SpinnerXxx(const char *label, float radius, float thickness, const ImColor &color = white, float speed = 1.f, int mode = 0)`.
 Most use the loader's own fixed colour (the `color`